-There are two tracks for completing an M.S. degree:
+There are two tracks for completing the M.S.
+Marine Science degree

 Once a student starts registering for capstone or thesis course credits, they cannot stop registering for credits until the project is completed and defended.
 The number of research credits above the minimum is dependent upon the length of time needed to complete the research, which may be more than the typical minimum of two terms.
 The completed research project is presented in an open defense that includes the student's advisory committee.